Mohammad-ghiasi/users-task/README.md

-Here’s a simple README template you can use for your project:
+Here's an updated README template for your project, considering the new feature of using local storage to handle user data:

 ---

 # User Management System

 A user management system built using **Next.js**, **React**, and **Express.js**.
 This project implements features like infinite scrolling, user editing, user deletion, and a user-friendly interface for managing user information.
+Additionally, the system uses **local storage** to store and manage data, ensuring that updates, deletions, and additions are reflected without needing to fetch data on every page load.

 ## Features

 - **Infinite Scrolling**: The list of users loads dynamically as the user scrolls down the page, fetching more users without reloading the entire page.
 - **User Editing**: Users can be edited directly through a modal, with updated information saved to the backend.
 - **User Deletion**: Users can be deleted from the system, and the changes are reflected immediately on the page.
+- **Local Storage**: The system leverages local storage to store user data, ensuring that even after updates, additions, or deletions, the data is preserved.
+On page load, the data is first fetched from local storage, and if no data exists, new data is fetched from the backend.
 - **Authentication**: Secured API routes that require an authorization token for making requests.

 ## Tech Stack